lukeshorejones/visual-sorts/README.md

 Visual, customisable implementations of different sorting algorithms.
 An easy-to-use graphical user interface allows you to change the sorting algorithm used, the way the list is generated, the size of the list, the way it is represented and the delay between comparisons during sorting.
 These options make this program a fun, interactive way to study different sorting algorithms.

 # User Guide
 Run main.py to run the program.
-You'll need Python 3 and the tkinter module.
-Add Python to PATH, then in command prompt type `pip install tkinter`.
+You'll need Python 3 already installed.

 # v1.0 Changelog
  - Program written.
 Pretty neat.